 Bill is married to Ngaire and they have seven daughters, four sons, a whaangai daughter and (at last count) 18 grandchildren.
 He has been involved as a primary principal for seven years; a director of a child and family support service for six years and has served on numerous governance boards including the local college for four terms, three as chair, a local Christian camp for nearly 40 years - mostly as chair, and a local Christian primary school which he led the establishment of.
 He also serves on the national board of Christian Camping NZ.

 Bill has a wide range of community involvement as is often associated with being the pastor of a Christian church in a rural community.
 He has a lifetime interest in young people and seeing them thrive through the challenges of life.

-Paul is currently the General Manager of People & Strategy at Bay Gold LTD. Paul has been involved at different levels from orchard work to strategic direction and brings a wide range of skills and experience to the YEMT team.
+Paul is currently working in his own business called Effective Influence.
+His primary work includes Coaching and Mentoring for business and individuals.
+Paul has a depth of business experience to support strategic direction and brings a wide range of skills and experience to the YEMT team.
 His interest and passion is in organisational growth and sustainability with a focus towards HR and Health and Safety governance.
 He also enjoys time with his wife, and a growing family of grandchildren at the beach and adventuring in the outdoors.
 Paul has been part of a number of different boards over the past 10 years, three of which were NFP.
 He is also a member of the Institute of Directors in NZ and has completed the one-week directors course run by the IOD.